 There's not a single fact witness.

-Okay, and then he said when when the House when the House Judiciary Committee scheduled a similar meeting during the Clinton impeachment process, it allowed those questioning the witnesses two and a half weeks' notice to prepare.
+And then he said when the House, when the House Judiciary Committee scheduled a similar meeting during the Clinton impeachment process, it allowed those questioning the witnesses two and a half weeks' notice to prepare, scheduled the hearing on a date suggested by the president's attorneys.

-Today, by contrast, you have afforded the president no scheduling input, no meaningful information, so little time to prepare.
+Today, by contrast, you have afforded the president no scheduling input, no meaningful information, so little time to prepare, you have effectively denied the administration of any fair opportunity to participate.

-And by the way, if Schiff chooses, because he said any how back then House passed rules, the president and his attorneys, they have a right to cross-examine witnesses, review evidence, call witnesses.
+And by the way, if Schiff chooses, because he said any how back then, House passed rules, the president and his attorneys, they have a right to cross-examine witnesses, review evidence, call witnesses.

 Their first witness would be Adam Schiff, the compromised corrupt congenital liar.